About the Book

 About the Author

-Melanie Cameron was born in Kitchener-Waterloo in 1971, has grown up within several communities, and now makes her home in Winnipeg.
-Her first collection of poems, Holding the Dark (The Muses’ Company), was shortlisted for the Eileen MacTavish Sykes Award for Best First Book by a Manitoba Writer.
-Cameron has been shortlisted twice for the John Hirsch Award for Most Promising Manitoba Writer (1999, 2001).
+Melanie Cameron is a poet and educator who was born in Kitchener-Waterloo and now makes her home in Winnipeg.
+Her first collection of poems, Holding the Dark, was shortlisted for the Eileen MacTavish Sykes Award for Best First Book by a Manitoba Writer.
+Cameron teaches writing at both the University of Winnipeg and the University of Manitoba and has served as the poetry editor at Prairie Fire magazine.